gaelcolas/Sampler/README.md

 build module task will use the version found in the Module Manifest.

-It is also possible to set the session environment variable `$env:ModuleVersion` in the PowerShell session, or setting the variable `$ModuleVersion` in the PowerShell session (the parent scope to `Invoke-Build`) before running the task `build`
+It is also possible to set the session environment variable `$env:ModuleVersion` in the PowerShell session or set the variable `$ModuleVersion` in the PowerShell session (the parent scope to `Invoke-Build`) before running the task `build`